 An Ethernet connection close to the stereo.

-This also works over WIFI, but, if you need to set up WIFI, you may be better off using a screen, keyboard and mouse, at least temporarily until the network link works.
+This also works over WIFI, but, if you need to set up WIFI, you may be better off using a screen, keyboard and mouse, at least temporarily until the network link works - This has become less true with the rpi-imager application, so you can try your luck.
 This page is more or less dedicated to a headless config, else some things could be done in a simpler way.
 Nevertheless, especially on the newer Pis with integrated WIFI, it is quite possible to configure WIFI for a headless Pi and I have made a few notes about setting up WIFI

 Audio hardware